Francis Chukwuemeka Eze

-Francis Chukwuemeka Eze is a Nigerian physicist and researcher.
+Francis Chukwuemeka Ezeis a Nigerian physicist and researcher.
 He was the vice chancellor of Federal University of Technology, Owerri.

 He is a recipient of the Commonwealth Academy Staff Scholarship award, Association Commonwealth Universities, London, 1983; grantee, International Committee Science Unions, India, 1995.
 Member of Nigerian University Physics Series (secretary since 2002), Nigerian Institute Physics.

 Background

 Eze was born on October 13, 1956, in Onitsha, Anambra, Nigeria, to the family of Clement Diwoha and Grace Martha Ezejimadu.